 Tuition & Fees

-Estimate one semester's tuition and required fees:
+Estimate your tuition and fees:

 Excellence — within reach

 A college education is a great investment.
 The good news is that UIC is committed to making college affordable by guiding you through the financial aid process.
 Last year, UIC undergraduates received nearly $200 million in financial aid and scholarships.

 Learn about the types of aid available, eligibility requirements, how to apply and more from the Office of Student Financial Aid and Scholarships.

 The best kind of financial aid — the kind you don't have to pay back!

 UIC offers many financial resources for incoming first year and transfer students, including scholarships and grants.
 Last year, nearly two-thirds of UIC students received grants or scholarships.

 - All need-based grants, and some scholarships evaluate financial need, so be sure complete the Free Application for Federal Student Financial Aid (FAFSA) to determine what aid you may be eligible to receive.